yegiVH/Asgn3-Neural-Topic-Classification-for-Simplified-Chinese/README.md

 ### Confusion matrix

-The most striking feature of all three confusion matrices is that the model predicts **only two classes** — `politics` and `science/technology` — across every split.
-The columns for the other five classes (entertainment, geography, health, sports, travel) are entirely zero: no sentence was ever assigned to those labels.

-This is a classic case of **majority-class collapse**. `science/technology` is the largest class in the training set (176 out of 701 sentences, ~25%), and `politics` is one of the larger ones (~15%).
-The averaged FastText embeddings do not provide enough discriminative signal to separate all seven topics reliably; the model finds it more profitable to specialise in the two most frequent categories and ignore the rest.
+The most striking feature of the confusion matrices is a severe **majority-class collapse**. `science/technology` is the largest class in the training set (176 out of 701 sentences, ~25%) and `politics` is one of the larger ones (~15%).

+- **Mean embeddings:** the model predicts **only one class** — `science/technology` — across every split.
+All 701 training sentences are assigned to that single label; columns for all other six classes are entirely zero.
+- **SIF embeddings:** the model predicts **two classes** — `politics` and `science/technology`.
+The PC-removal step shifts some probability mass toward politics, but the other five classes remain unpredicted.

-All correct predictions come from two sources:
+All correct predictions come from:
-- True `science/technology` sentences predicted as `science/technology` (143 on train).
+- True `science/technology` sentences predicted as `science/technology` (176 on train for mean; 141 on train for SIF).
-- True `politics` sentences predicted as `politics` (47 on train).
+- True `politics` sentences predicted as `politics` (51 on train for SIF only; 0 for mean).

 Every other class has zero recall.
-For example, all `travel` sentences (138 on train) are misclassified as either `politics` or `science/technology`, even though `travel` is the second most common class.
+For example, all `travel` sentences (138 on train) are misclassified as `science/technology` under mean embeddings, even though `travel` is the second most common class.
 This suggests that topic-relevant characters in travel sentences closely resemble those in science/technology sentences at the character mean-vector level.

 ### SIF vs mean embeddings